wavefrontHQ/docs/pages/doc/proxies_histograms.md

 A histogram distribution allows you to combine multiple points into a complex value that has a single timestamp.

 To send a histogram distribution  to the Wavefront proxy:

 - Send to the **distribution** port listed in the table in [Histogram Aggregation Ports](#histogram-aggregation-ports).

-- Use the following format:
+- Use the Wavefront histogram format, which includes the aggregation interval:

   ```
   {!M | !H | !D} [<timestamp>] #<points> <metricValue> [... #<points> <metricValue>]